-- Know the safeguarding response to children who go missing in education; - Know the role and identity of the DSL and identify of the Deputy DSL; - Be aware of the local early help process and understand their role in it and responsibility to identify children who may benefit from it; - Be aware of the process for making referrals to children's social care; - Be aware of the signs of abuse and neglect so that they are able to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm and in such circumstances to take appropriate action, working with the DSL and other services as needed;
+- Know the safeguarding response to children who go missing in education; - Know the role and identity of the DSL and the identity of the Deputy DSL; - Be aware of the local early help process and understand their role in it and their responsibility to identify children who may benefit from it; - Be aware of the process for making referrals to children's social care; - Be aware of the signs of abuse and neglect so that they are able to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm and in such circumstances to take appropriate action, working with the DSL and other services as needed;

-- Know what to do if a pupil tells them that they are being abused or neglected, maintain an appropriate level of confidentiality and never promise and child that they will not tell anyone about a report of the abuse; - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments and should consider whether children are at risk of abuse or exploitation in situations outside of their families.
+- Know what to do if a pupil tells them that they are being abused or neglected (including a report of child-on-child sexual violence and sexual harassment), maintain an appropriate level of confidentiality and never promise the child that they will not tell anyone about a report of abuse; - Know how to reassure victims that they are being taken seriously and that they will be supported and kept safe so that no victim will be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harrassment and no victim ever be made to feel ashamed for making a report; and - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside the School and/or can occur between children outside of these environments and should consider whether children are at risk of abuse or exploitation in situations outside of their families.

-All staff are required to attend appropriate annual safeguarding and child protection training to provide them with relevant skills and knowledge to safeguard children.
+All staff are required to attend appropriate annual safeguarding and child protection training to provide them with relevant skills and knowledge outlined above to safeguard children.
 All staff are also required to adhere to safeguarding updates given in staff briefings and pastoral meetings.